The UK’s persistent trade deficit reduced in Dec 2008

 - Imports are falling significantly because Imports are more expensive and the slowdown in UK consumer spending means we are buying less goods, especially luxury imported goods.

-Note on J Curve Effect
+J Curve Effect

 Students of Economics will know, that the effect of a depreciation on the trade deficit depends on elasticity of demand.
 In the short term, demand is often inelastic.
 Therefore, cheaper exports fail to increase export revenue.
 However, in the long term demand becomes more elastic so the trade deficit improves over time.